Sepax/Typst/DIT084/Notes/main.typ

 - initial values of formal parameters
 - pre-state and post-state

+== Writing formal Specifications

+When writing a formal specification one should list the required pre and post-conditions.
+How to find these and formalize them can be tricky.

+#example[
+Consider the very informal specification of `enterPIN (pin:int)`:

+_"Enter the PIN that belongs to the currently inserted bank card into the ATM, when not yet authenticated.
+If a wrong PIN is entered three times in a row, the card is invalidated and confiscated.
+After having entered the correct PIN, the customer is regarded as authenticated."_

+Contract states _what is guaranteed_ (postcondition), _under which conditions_ (precondition).

+Preconditions:
+- Card is inserted, user not yet authenticated.

+Postconditions:
+- If PIN is correct, then the user is authenticated.
+- If PIN is incorrect and `wrongPINCounter` was $<2$ when entering the method, then `wrongPINCounter` is increased by $1$ and user is not authenticated.
+- If PIN is incorrect and `wrongPINCounter` was $>=2$ when entering the method, then card is conficaded and user is not authenticated.

+There are also some implicit ones:

+Implicit preconditions:
+- ATM card slot is free
+- Card is valid
+- Card is not null

+Implicit postconditons:
+- ATM card slot is occupied
+- User is not authenticated
+- `wrongPINCounter` is $0$
+]<formal_spec_ex>

+#important[Implicit pre/postconditions should also be formalised, for example that the
+  arguments of a method should not be null, as shown in the above example]

+== Validity

+In context of formal specification, we want to know if some *formula hold true in a particular program state.*

+- A formula is *valid* if it is true in *all possible states*
+- Valid formulas are *useful to simplify other formulas*
+- *A formula is satisfiable if it is true at least once*

+#example[
+  The following *useful* formulas are valid, i.e. you can replace the formula on the left side by the one on the right.

+  1. $not(exists x: t. med P) <-> forall x: t. med not P$
+  2. $not(forall x: t. med P) <-> exists x: t. med not P$
+  3. $(forall x: t. med P and Q) <-> (forall x: t. med P) and (forall x: t. med Q)$
+  4. $(exists x: t. med P or Q) <-> (exists x: t. med P) or (exists x: t. med Q)$

+  #figure(
+    image("figures/useful_formulas.png", width: 90%),
+    caption: [Some other useful valid formulas], )<useful_formulas>

+]

 = Dafny

 Object oriented language desinged to make it easy to write *correct* code.